WikiMin3R/PotClassic/README.md

 According to the old saying - "Don't fix it if it ain't broken!" - A group of legacy Potcoin enthusiasts initiated a step-wise restoration of the the chain to fully functional status, according to the following plan/stages:

-[1] Generation of sufficient UTXOs to allow seamless PoSV block generation again - This stage took >3 months [2] Restoration of SPV (i.e., ElectrumX) infrastructure that will enable multi-wallet additions for Potcoin [3] Gradual modernization of Potcoin code, with the specific goal of achieving compability with Atomic Swaps.
+[1] Generation of sufficient UTXOs to allow seamless PoSV block generation again - This stage took >3 months; [2] Restoration of SPV (i.e., ElectrumX) infrastructure that will enable multi-wallet additions for Potcoin; and [3] Gradual modernization of Potcoin code, with the specific goal of achieving compability with Atomic Swaps.

 Currently operational infrastructure + Progress:

-[1] CryptoID block explorer - This was restored, along with correct labels for burn addresses: https://chainz.cryptoid.info/pot/#
+[1] CryptoID block explorer - This was restored, along with correct labels for burn addresses: https://chainz.cryptoid.info/pot/#;
 [2] SPV infrastructure - This includes ElectrumX server - This is being worked on, and will be added to AtomicDEX when done.

 Project updates?